dotnet/csharplang/proposals/parameterless-struct-constructors.md

 Support parameterless constructors and instance field initializers for struct types.

 ## Motivation
-Explicit parameterless constructors would give more control over "default" instances of the struct type.
+Explicit parameterless constructors would give more control over minimally constructed instances of the struct type.
 Instance field initializers would allow simplified initialization across multiple constructors.
 Together these would close an obvious gap between `struct` and `class` declarations.